adiazcayeros/covid19mexico/README.md

 Files labeled with no.14 have the updated information from June 11 with 381,129 patients

 Files labeled with no.11 have the updated information from May 23 with 215,656 patients

+This is the original text I put on my first analysis back in April... in Spanish

 En un importante ejercicio de transparencia, esencial en la actual crisis, las autoridades sanitarias del Gobierno Federal en México liberaron el 14 de abril una base de datos llamada